Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Lucien Heurtier for useful discussions and suggestions about {\texttt{FRISBHEE}}.
-NB thanks Ranjan Laha and Akash Kumar Saha for helpful discussions on \texttt{BlackHawk}.
+The authors thank Lucien Heurtier for useful discussions and suggestions about {\texttt{FRISBHEE}}.
+NB thanks Yashi Tiwari, Ranjan Laha, and Akash Kumar Saha for helpful discussions and suggestions.
 This work was supported by the Polish National Agency for Academic Exchange within Polish Returns Programme under agreement PPN/PPO/2020/1/00013/U/00001 and the Polish National Science Center grant 2018/31/D/ST2/02048.
 RKJ acknowledges financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru; Science and Engineering Research Board, Department of Science and Technology, Govt. of India, through the Core Research Grant~CRG/2018/002200 and the Infosys Foundation, Bengaluru, India, through the Infosys Young Investigator Award.